JetBrains/intellij-sdk-docs/topics/appendix/tools/ide_tooling/internal_actions/internal_actions_intro.md

 Click on the following topics to learn more about the _Internal Actions_ menu.
 * [Enabling Internal Mode](enabling_internal.md) provides instructions for enabling the Internal Actions menu in IntelliJ IDEA.
-* [UI Tools](internal_ui_sub.md) has information about some of the Internal Actions menu tools for inspecting and testing plugin UI.
+* [UI Tools](internal_ui_sub.md) has information about some Internal Actions menu tools for inspecting and testing plugin UI.